Timo614/Xiao-MG24-Showdown-Dog-Beep-Reinforcer/README.md

 - README: This file
 - DogBeepFlipperSubJupyterCell.py: Jupyter cell for converting sub file to format needed
 - src: Folder containing end project Arduino logic
+- Hardware: Folder containing Schematic, BOM, and Gerber for the Explorer 433 board
+- Enclosure: Folder containing STL files for printing the enclosure for the hardware

+## Dependencies

+To properly use this project several dependencies are needed on the Arduino side:
+- U8g2
+- Adafruit AHTX0

+Please install these libraries and their dependencies to properly compile the Arduino code.